Quansight/Quansight-website/README.md

     `develop`.
   - `main` is used for production (i.e., the live websites).
   - You can think of `develop` as staging.
-  - Only hot fixes and releases are to be opened against `main`.
+  - Only hotfixes and releases are to be opened against `main`.
-  - Pushing commits to `main` triggers a deploy of both websites via Vercel.
+  - Pushing commits to `main` triggers a deployment of both websites via Vercel.

 ## How to make changes to the website 👨🏿‍💻